PipedreamHQ/pipedream/docs/docs/shopify-faq/README.md

 - You'll need to remove and re-add any Shopify triggers you're currently using, in order to get the latest version

 #### Use a custom Shopify app
-- Create a custom Shopify app for your Shopify store
-- Connect it to Pipedream using the [Shopify Developer App](https://pipedream.com/apps/shopify-developer-app)
+- Create a custom Shopify app for your Shopify store and connect it to Pipedream using the [Shopify Developer App](https://pipedream.com/apps/shopify-developer-app#getting-started)
 - Custom apps that are not distributed on Shopify’s app store do not have to meet any of their review requirements, but [can only be connected to a single Shopify store](https://shopify.dev/docs/apps/distribution)
 - Each “app” would be a unique connected account for the Shopify Developer app in Pipedream
+- All of the triggers and actions from the main Shopify app are supported on the [Shopify Developer App](https://pipedream.com/apps/shopify-developer-app/#popular-shopify-developer-app-triggers) (including those that access Protected Customer Data)
 - You’ll need to modify each workflow that uses Shopify to use the Shopify Developer app instead of the main Shopify app

 Here's an example of a code step using the **`shopify`** app: